Fancy2209/Recapturing-The-DeadZone/README.md

 ---
 ```

 Replace the title, slug, and description appropriately.
 The slug follows the folder structure.
+Any images or videos are placed on `src/assets/`.

 Then, add the page on sidebar by: